Resources

 Does adding attic insulation increase home value?

-Yes, insulating your home’s attic (or upgrading existing insulation) can absolutely increase your house’s value, and—when it comes to your return on your investment—it’s one of the best improvements you can make.
+Yes, insulating your home’s attic (or upgrading existing insulation) can absolutely increase your house’s value, and it’s one of the best improvements you can make to get a more comfortable living space.

 Homeowners can recoup an average of 116% of the cost of their attic insulation upgrade, according to a 2016 report from Remodeling magazine.